 Sometimes, arousal can happen first and lead to desire.
 Maybe someone kisses your neck and you feel aroused - which then makes you want to have sex.
 Watching a steamy movie can also generate arousal in you, which can lead to desire; or looking at saucy pictures.
 It’s proven that looking at visual stimulation increases desire and arousal.

-Click here to be taken to the Emjoy App and get started on the “Libido” series, designed to help you understand and control your desire and incite arousal.
+Download the Emjoy App and get started on the “Understand Desire” collection designed to help you understand and control your desire and incite arousal.